Wiretap Channels with Causal State Information: Strong Secrecy: Comparison with the previous result

 \section{Comparison with the previous result}

-We have so far studied the problem of how to convey confidential message over WCs with {\em causal} CSI available only at Alice under the information leakage $I_E=I(M^b; \sZ^b)\to 0$ (called the {\em strong} secrecy criterion).
-In this connection, we notice that this kind of problem with {\em causal} CSI has not yet been brought to enough attention of the researcher, although the problem for WCs with {\em noncausal} CSI has extensively been investigated in the literature.
-On the other hand, to the best of our knowledge, Fujita \cite{fujita} is supposed to be the first who has significantly addressed the problem of WCs with {\em causal} CSI available only at Alice (used for key agreement with Bob).
+We have so far studied the problem of how to convey confidential message over WCs with {\em causal} CSI available only at Alice under the information leakage $I_E=I(M^b; \sZ^b)\to 0$.
+In this connection, we notice that this kind of problem with {\em causal} CSI has not yet been brought to enough attention of the researcher, although the problem for WCs with {\em non-causal} CSI has extensively been investigated in the literature.
+On the other hand, to the best of our knowledge, Fujita \cite{fujita} is supposed to be the first who has significantly addressed the problem of WCs with {\em causal} CSI available only at Alice (used for key agreement with Bob), although its {\em non-causal} counterpart had been studied by Khisti, Diggavi and Wornell \cite{khisti-wornell}.
 In this section, we develop the comparison with our results.

-In order to describe the main result of \cite{fujita} in our terminology, define \beqn F_{\mbox{{ CSI-1}}}(p(u), p(x|u,s)) & = & \min \Bigl[I(U; SY) -I(U; SZ) \non\\ & & \quad\qquad + H(S|Z) -H(S|Y), \nonumber\\ & & \quad\qquad\qquad I(U; SY)-H(S|Y)\Bigr], \eeqn and let $C^{\mbox{w}}_{\mbox{{ \rm CSI}}}$ denote the secrecy capacity under the weak secrecy criterion $\frac{1}{n}I(M^b; \sZ^b) \to 0$ instead of $C^{\mbox{s}}_{\mbox{{ \rm CSI}}}$.
+In order to describe the main result of \cite{fujita} in our terminology, define \beqn F_{\mbox{{ CSI-1}}}(p(u), p(x|u,s)) & = & \min \Bigl[I(U; SY) -I(U; SZ) \non\\ & & \quad\qquad + H(S|Z) -H(S|Y), \nonumber\\ & & \quad\qquad\qquad I(U; SY)-H(S|Y)\Bigr], \eeqn and let $C^{\mbox{w}}_{\mbox{{ \rm CSI-E}}}$ denote the secrecy capacity under the weak secrecy criterion $\frac{1}{n}I(M^b; \sZ^b) \to 0$ instead of $C_{\mbox{{ \rm CSI-E}}}$.
 Then,